 • Residential Streets

-It must be noted, however, that the people living on the 64 miles of publicly maintained Residential Streets are receiving little public support to maintain their streets, either.
+Up until 2012 the people living on the 64 miles of publicly maintained Residential Streets received little public support to maintain their streets.
 In May 2008, the City's Citizens Infrastructure Oversight Commission (CIOC) presented to the City Council a recommendation that prioritized repairs and maintenance towards the City's most highly utilized streets (designated "Common Roads" in the table below).
 The City Council accepted their recommendation.
 This was a logical recommendation as over 90% of all vehicle miles driven in the City is on these 29 miles of roads.
 Proper utilization of our scarce tax dollars demands that these streets be maintained first and best.